Butter vs Olive Oil: Which is Better? A Complete Comparison

 Therefore, let’s examine which one has fewer carbohydrates or more healthy fat.

 - Olive oil is better for low carb diets than butter due to its higher percentage of healthy fats.
-Olive oil provides 13.5 grams of total fat per tablespoon while butter has 10.9 grams of total fat.
+It provides 13.5 grams of total fat per tablespoon while butter has 10.9 grams of total fat.
 Both have an equal number of carbohydrates per tablespoon which is zero grams.

-- A higher percentage of the fat contained in olive oil is the healthier monounsaturated fats.
+- A higher percentage of the fat is the healthier monounsaturated fats.
 A higher percentage of the fat contained in butter is the less healthier saturated fat.

 If you’re trying to gain lean muscle mass, the amount of protein and carbohydrates may make a difference.
 Let’s take a look at each one and determine which is better for bodybuilding.

-Although butter and olive oil contain the same number of proteins and carbohydrates, olive oil is better for bodybuilding.
+Although they both contain the same number of proteins and carbohydrates, olive oil is better for bodybuilding.
 This is due to its higher percentage of healthy fats, antioxidants and calories.

-- Olive oil contains oleic acid which has been shown to stimulate protein production and synthesis 6.
+- It contains oleic acid which has been shown to stimulate protein production and synthesis 6.

 - The antioxidants help fight free radicals and prevent cell damage.
-It’s difficult to build and repair muscle cells with free radicals 7.
+It’s difficult to build and repair muscle cells with free radicals.

 - It is associated with decreases in inflammation which can benefit the joints.